 During the present study, and during the field months that it was conducted (July 2020 - June 2021), no concentrations or significant group movements of migratory birds that could be affected by the presence of wind turbines were recorded, even though the wider study area is an important migratory corridor.
 Furthermore, even though methodological efforts were made to identify and record autumn and spring migration and possible movements during winter (night observations when the moon phase allowed), it was not possible to record them.
 At this point it is worth mentioning that this fact does not, of course, negate the presence of migration in the area.
-However, the topography of the area where the wind farm is to be installed and the morphology of the wider area does not create narrow passages that could guide the species in crossing the site of the wind farm in question.
+However, the topography of the area where the wind farm is to be installed and the morphology of the site of the wind farm in question.
 Therefore, it is estimated that, based on the field data presented here (and for the time in which they were conducted), no potential impacts on migratory species would occur.
 However, and despite this fact, the additional mitigation measures for potential impacts proposed in the next section also consider the location of the study area.